RumeelHussainbnb/BNBChainLearningPathway-Playground/markdown/polkadot/TRANSFER_TOKEN.md

 It’s time to submit your first transaction on Polkadot!
-In this tutorial, we will connect to a Westend node hosted by DataHub to transfer some testnet tokens.
+In this tutorial, we will connect to a Westend node to transfer some testnet tokens.
 As you remember from previous tutorials, we funded our account on the **Westend** testnet with 1 **WND**.
 Now let's try to transfer some tokens.

 ---